cp-algorithms/cp-algorithms/src/combinatorics/stars_and_bars.md

 Again we can represent a solution using stars and bars.
 E.g. the solution $1 + 3 + 0 = 4$ for $n = 4$, $k = 3$ can be represented using $\bigstar | \bigstar \bigstar \bigstar |$.

-It is easy to see, that this is exactly the stars an bars theorem.
+It is easy to see, that this is exactly the stars and bars theorem.
 Therefore the solution is $\binom{n + k - 1}{n}$.

 ## Number of lower-bound integer sums